On Binaries in the Movement Industry

 After many years of teaching movement, from therapeutic and rehabilitative work to more athletic approaches, I’ve heard it all.
 So much of the noise in the movement industry, while maybe well-intended, often creates confusion.
 “Am I doing it wrong?”
 “Am I feeling it in the right place?”
 “Is my form correct?”

-I have deep compassion for those stuck in fear of hurting themselves, especially when navigating chronic pain.
-But honestly, I think a lot of information overload surrounding movement these days can do more harm than good.
+While I have deep compassion for those in fear of hurting themselves, especially when navigating chronic pain, I honestly think a lot of the information overload surrounding movement these days can do more harm than good.

 I don’t subscribe to the overly simplistic binaries of right/wrong or good/bad form that have become so popular in the age of social media.
 I also don’t believe there is such as thing as “bad” movement; only movement we’ve yet to build capacity or tolerance for.

-Take something like a hip hinge as an example.
-It’s a foundational human movement.
+Take something like a hip hinge.
+It’s commonly considered a foundational human movement.
 When assessing a hinge, I look at a client’s ability to achieve a deep crease in the front of the hip joints while also expanding into the posterior pelvis.

 There’s no morality tied to a hip hinge, so we can look at it objectively.
-You’re either finding it, or maybe you’re flexing your spine as your body attempts to bypass it.
+You’re either finding it the way it was taught to you, or maybe you’re flexing your spine as your body attempts to bypass it.
 Maybe you have some restriction that is causing you to compensate in another way.
 But is one version good and another bad?
 It just is.
 It exists.
+The sensation and load may change, but it’s less about “bad” form.
+You’re simply doing something slightly different, a variation, a subtle angle shift.
+And guess what?
+The body thrives on varied movement, so the black and white demonizing of movement is unnecessary.

-The real question is: do you have the awareness to notice where your body tends to bypass?
+Maybe the more helpful questions are: do you have the awareness to notice where your body tends to bypass?
 Can you shift between shapes and recognize the choice you're making based on context, on sensation, or on what you personally need to strengthen, explore, or restore in your own body?
+Is what you’re doing wrong, or is it just something else?

-When guiding movement in any capacity, I think it’s far more helpful to approach movement with curiosity rather than judgment.
-We can help people become aware of what they’re doing and support them in making a new choice.
-We can also help them build strength and resilience in unconventional or often criticized ranges of motion that, somewhere along the line, were unfairly stigmatized.
+When guiding movement in any capacity, I think it’s far more beneficial to help people become more aware of what they’re doing and support them in making choices that feel safe for them.
+We can also help with building strength and resilience in unconventional or often criticized ranges of motion that, somewhere along the line, were unfairly stigmatized.

-Often, we’re stuck in a pattern and aren’t even conscious that the body has other options.
+Sometimes we’re stuck in a pattern and aren’t even conscious that the body has other options.
 There may be a different pathway available that feels more supportive or less compressive.
-Maybe helping people develop a clear internal map of how the parts of their body work together does far more good than instilling fear and rigidity in their movement practices.
+Maybe helping people develop a clear internal map of how the parts of their body work together does far more good than instilling fear and rigidity in their movement practices..

 More on this later :)